anthadj/Enigma-Bombe-Simulators/README.md

 The enigma machine problem:
 The problem with the enigma machine is that the it never returns the same letter as the one inputted.
 This mistake occurred because the reflector would never return the signal from the same letter it came from, i.e. as can be seen from the diagram H->D in the reflector.
 This is what allowed the allies to break the code.

 Other notes:
 The rotors were also not always rotating by 1, but sometimes they would rotate by more than 1, or they would rotate after 20 rotations of one rotor instead of 26.
 This was a disadvantage in the enigma machine, and it is not coded in the code.

+History:
+During the war, the Germans would alter on a daily basis:
+- The plugboard connections
+- Choose three out of five standard rotors
+- Choose the order of the rotors.